API requests use the X-API-Key header as the canonical credential shape. The TypeScript SDK sends that header when you pass apiKey to ApiClient.

 |---|

-401 | Missing, invalid, revoked, or disabled API key. | Confirm the X-API-Key header is present and uses the current plaintext key. |
+401 | Missing, invalid, revoked, disabled, or unsupported API credential. | Confirm X-API-Key is present with the current plaintext key, or use Authorization: Bearer cns_pk_... only as an API-key alias. |

-402 | The key is authenticated but the entitlement mode is paid_required. | Ask your API operator to review the entitlement mode for the requested scope. |
+402 | The authenticated API principal has paid_required entitlement mode for the requested scope.
+Per-call x402 settlement is not implemented. | Treat this as an entitlement/operator issue and ask your API operator to review the requested scope. |

 403 | The key is authenticated but not allowed for this scope or resource. | Confirm the principal has agreements.read, agreements.write, agreements.*, or * as appropriate, and that no blocked entitlement applies. |